Audiveris/audiveris/docs/_pages/ui_tools/staff_editor.md

 To fix this, preferably right after `GRID` step, we enter the staff edition in `lines` mode.
 ![](../assets/images/staff_lines_handles.png)

-Each line of the staff exhibits its own sequence of handles, which we can press and drag to modify the staff line locally.
+Each line of the staff now exhibits its own sequence of handles, which we can press and drag to modify the staff line locally.

 In this `Lines` mode, the handles can move only vertically.